wirbel-at-vdr-portal/Python-Scratchpad/Generators.md

 but has the new CO_GENERATOR flag set in the code object’s co_flags member.
 * When a generator function is called, the actual arguments are bound to function-local formal argument names in the usual way, but no code in the body of the function is executed.
 Instead a **generator-iterator** object is returned; this conforms to the iterator protocol, so in particular can be used in for-loops in a natural way.
+> [!NOTE]
-*NOTE: The iterator provides a '.next()' method that
-       produces the next item in the sequence each time it is called, either raising an 'StopIteration' exception or returning NULL, when no more items are available.*
+> The iterator provides a '.next()' method that produces the next item in the sequence each time it is called.
+> When no more items are available, either an 'StopIteration' exception is raised or NULL returned.
 * Each time the **.next()** method of a **generator-iterator** is invoked, the code in the body of the generator-function is executed until
     * a yield statement is encountered, *or*
     * a return statement is encountered, *or*